The Japanese concept of finding purpose in life – Ikigai

 Albert Einstein encourages us to pursue our curiosities.
 He once said:

 “Don’t think about why you question, simply don’t stop questioning.
 Don’t worry about what you can’t answer, and don’t try to explain what you can’t know.
 Curiosity is its reason.
 Aren’t you in awe when you contemplate the mysteries of eternity, of life, of the marvelous structure behind reality?
-And this is the miracle of the human mind — to use its constructions, concepts, and formulas as tools to explain what man sees feel and touches.
+And this is the miracle of the human mind — to use its constructions, concepts, and formulas as tools to explain what man sees feels, and touches.
 Try to comprehend a little more each day.
 Have holy curiosity.”

 Millions of people are struggling to find what excites them, what they are meant to do, what makes them lose the sense of time.